 2 tablespoons flax or a combo of flax/sunflower/pumpkin seeds

-2 cups nut milk of choice (see note below)
+2 cups almond or coconut milk of choice (see note below)

-Halve main ingredients and optional flavour ideas into two jars (I like to repurpose old tahini and nut butter jars, make sure volume is at least 250ml).
+Halve main ingredients and optional flavour ideas into two jars (I like to repurpose old tahini and nut butter jars, make sure volume is at least 250ml) or one large jar with a capacity of 600ml.

-Stir well and ensure the chia seeds are not stuck at the bottom of the jar.
+Place lids on jar/s and shake really well for a minute or so.
+Ensure the chia seeds are not stuck to the bottom of the jar.

 Serve the next day and enjoy with any of the following toppings...